 Abbreviated title: Braz.
 J. Anal.
 Chem.

-BrJAC is dedicated to the diffusion of significant and original knowledge in all branches of Analytical Chemistry, and is addressed to professionals involved in science, technology and innovation projects at universities, research centers and in industry.
+BrJAC is dedicated to the diffusion of significant and original knowledge in all branches of Analytical Chemistry and Bioanalytics, and it is addressed to professionals involved in science, technology and innovation projects at universities, research centers and in industry.

 Manuscripts submitted for publication in BrJAC, either from universities, research centers, industry or any other public or private institution, cannot have been previously published or be currently submitted for publication in another journal.
 BrJAC publishes original, unpublished scientific articles and technical notes that are peer reviewed in the double-blind way.